1. CV Objective Examples & How to Write One

 CV objective examples

 The process of writing a CV objective for a student CV is exactly the same.
 Your occupation is ‘student’ and you should specify whether you’re a high school or university student as well as giving your year.
-Your actual objective may be a little more focused on you than the company at this level.
+When writing your first CV as a student, your actual objective may be a little more focused on you than the company at this level.

 Student CV objective sample